-Standards Council of Canada (SCC) ended its second quarter with a year-to-date deficit of \$1.2 million, which was \$0.2 million higher than its planned year-to-date deficit of \$1.0 million and was \$0.8 million higher than the prior year's second quarter-to-date deficit of \$0.4 million.
-The budgeted deficits for the quarter (\$0.5 million) and the full year (\$2.5 million) represent timing differences carried over from the ramping up of temporary program spending.
+Standards Council of Canada (SCC) ended its third quarter with a year-to-date deficit of \$1.6 million, which was \$0.5 million lower than its planned year-to-date deficit of \$2.1 million and was \$0.8 million lower than the prior year's third quarter-to-date deficit of \$2.4 million.
+The budgeted deficits for the quarter (\$1.0 million) and the full year (\$2.5 million) represent the re-balancing of a temporary build up within SCC's accumulated surplus.
+Both planned and actual deficits are the unavoidable result of timing differences for contractual commitments carried over from the ramping up of spending against prior year programming that had late funding approvals.
 These deficits were approved by SCC's governing Council as part of SCC's current Corporate Plan.
-The minor budget variance through September 30 was due to timing on deliverables.
+The current year actuals to budget variance through December 31 was primarily due to timing on deliverables.

-Revenue from operations through September 30th was \$7.5 million, which was on track to planned revenue of \$7.5 million and was also \$1.7 million higher than the \$5.8 million of revenue recognized for the same period last year.
+Revenue from operations through December 31st was \$11.8 million, which was \$0.3 million higher than planned revenue of \$11.5 million for the same time period.
+Year-to-date revenue was also \$2.9 million higher than the \$8.9 million of revenue recognized for the same period last year.
 Revenue is on pace to achieve or be higher than budget and prior year across all lines of business at year end:

-- Accreditation Services revenue of \$5.0 million was \$0.3 million higher than planned revenue of \$4.7 million and \$0.6 million ahead of the \$4.4 million recognized for the same period last year.
-Revenue over plan is the result of increased assessment engagements, and a higher proportion of travel recoverable as revenue. - Royalties revenue was \$1.1 million, which is \$0.2 million ahead of both year-to-date plan and year-to-date prior year results of \$0.9 million.
-The increase is attributable to unexpected boost in volume, some of it stemming from a recent update to a Cyber-Security standard.
-SCC expects sales to remain at historical high levels, consequently, the plan and forecast for the balance of fiscal 2023-2024 is to be on par with prior year results.
+Accreditation Services revenue of \$7.4 million was \$0.3 million higher than planned revenue of \$7.1 million and \$0.6 million higher than the \$6.8 million recognized for the same period last year.
+Revenue over plan is the result of increased assessment engagements and a higher proportion of recoverable travel costs as a component of revenue.

-• Other Income and Innovative Services were \$1.4 million, which was \$0.5 million lower than budget of \$1.9 million and \$0.9 million higher than prior year revenues of \$0.5 million.
+- Royalties revenue was \$1.4 million, which was on par with both year-to-date plan and prior year-to-date actual results of \$1.4 million.
+SCC expects sales to remain at historical high levels, consequently, the plan and forecast for the balance of fiscal 2023-2024 is to be on par with prior year results. - Other Income and Innovative Services were \$3.0 million, which was on track to budget of \$3.0 million and \$2.4 million higher than prior year revenues of \$0.6 million.
 Innovative Services is derived from the delivery of project milestones against SCC's advisory services commitments.
 Other income stems from training courses on accreditation programs, registration fees and interest on bank balances.
-The year-to-date budget difference is related to the timing of milestones that have extended into the third quarter.

-Operating expenses through September 30th were \$17.6 million.
-These expenses were \$0.2 million higher than planned expenses of \$17.4 million and were \$2.9 million higher than last year's second quarter-to-date operating expenses of \$14.7 million.
+Operating expenses through December 31th were \$27.0 million.
+These expenses were \$0.2 million higher than planned expenses of \$26.8 million and were \$3.3 million higher than last year's third quarter-to-date operating expenses of \$23.7 million.